Skip to main content

 Step 4: Implement the Context

-Now that we have the WIT definition and the generated code, we can implement the agent in Go.
+Now that we have the WIT definition and the bindings dependency, we can implement the context in Go.

 Next, create a file called main.go in the root directory of your project.
 This file will contain the implementation of your Morph: